richgieg/CppND-Capstone-Project/README.md

 frozen tumbleweeds abound.
 Jump over them by pressing the space bar.

 Spoiler alert: It's a sad story...
 Hippy will never get that midnight snack.
-But, it can't hurt to try!
+But, at least it's fun to try!